OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-03.md

 For this reason I kneel before the Father,

 ## Ephesians 3:15
-from whom every family in heaven and on earth derives its name,
+from whom every family in heaven and on earth takes its name,

 ## Ephesians 3:16
 I pray that from His glorious riches He may empower you with strength through His Spirit in your inner being,